 Some exceptions for characterizing theft as grand theft:

-- Taking of domestic fowls, fruits, vegetables and farm crops with a value of $250+
+- Taking of domestic fowls, fruits, vegetables, or farm crops with a value of $250+

 - Fish, shellfish, mollusks, crustaceans, etc.

-- When any property it taken directly from a person
+- When any property is taken directly from a person

-- When the property taken is an automobile, horse, bovine animal, etc.
+- When the property is taken from an automobile, horse, bovine animal, etc.